miciek/monitoring-akka-prometheus-kamon/README.md

-# akka-sharding-example
+# Monitoring Akka Applications with Kamon

-A simple implementation of akka sharding.
-This is a simulation of [Conveyor Sorting Subsystem](http://i.imgur.com/mctb4HC.gifv).
+This project serves as a playground for trying out monitoring options for both single noded and clustered Akka applications.

-This repository serves as a support for my live-coding talk.
-You can look at slides on [slideshare](http://www.slideshare.net/miciek/sane-sharding-with-akka-cluster-53948027).
+The application itself is a simulation of [Conveyor Sorting Subsystem](http://i.imgur.com/mctb4HC.gifv) and its original code (without monitoring and using older Akka version) can be found in [akka-sharding-example repository](https://github.com/miciek/akka-sharding-example).

 ## Benchmarking
 You can test both applications on your local machine by using included `resources/URLs.txt` file and the following command: